davidudo/altschool-nodejs_semester2-exam/README.md

 2. Users can login using JWT
 3. Users can update their details
 4. Users can delete their account
-5. Users can get blogs
+5. Users can get blogs and query through them
 6. Users can create a blog
 7. Users can delete a blog
 8. Users can update a blog